Sadaf032/Tip-Calculator/README.md

 ## 🛠️ How to Run

 ### Option 1: Direct Run
-1. Download or clone the repository
+1. Clone or download the repository
-2. Open the project folder
+2. Open folder
-3. Double-click `index.html` to open in the browser
+3. Double-click `index.html.`

 ---

 ### Option 2: Live Server (Recommended)
 1. Open the project in VS Code
 2. Right-click `index.html.`
-3. Click **"Open with Live Server"**
+3. Click "Open with Live Server."

 ---